wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/audit-identity-access-management/includes/prerequisites-team-account-creation.md

 ## Training

 Each engineer working on Microsoft 365 service teams is provided with training appropriate to their role.
 Initial training occurs when a new employee begins working at Microsoft, and annual refresher training takes place every year thereafter.
-The training is designed to provide the employee with an understanding of Microsoft's fundamental approach to security.
+The training provides the employee an understanding of the Microsoft approach to security.

 Training requirements are enforced by IDM.
 Failure to complete required training prevents eligibility for new service team accounts and automatically disables existing service team accounts.